-The investigation: An investigator will be assigned once a formal Title IX complaint is filed requesting an investigation.
+Notice of allegations: Upon initiation of the recipient's grievance procedures, the District will provide notice of the allegations to the parties whose identities are known and include sufficient information available at the time to allow the parties to respond to the allegations.
+If the District decides to investigate additional allegations of sex discrimination by the respondent toward the complainant that is not included in the initial notice, the District will provide notice of the additional allegations to the parties whose identities are known.
+The investigation: A neutral investigator will be assigned once a formal Title IX complaint is filed requesting an investigation.
 The parties will be treated equitably, including in the provision of supportive measures and remedies.
 They will receive notice of the specifics (e.g., when, where, who, and conduct in question) of the allegations as known and any that arise during the investigation.
 Persons involved in a Title IX complaint investigation have the right to an advisor of their choice, which could include an attorney.
 The investigator will be unbiased and free from conflicts of interest and objectively review the complaint, evidence, and information from witnesses, expert witnesses, and the parties.
 If the investigator conducts interviews, the parties will be provided time to prepare and will receive notice of the time/date/location/participants/purpose of the interviews.
 The parties will have an equal opportunity to review the evidence gathered over a period of 10 days and will have opportunities to ask for additional relevant questions to be considered and to provide more evidence before the investigation summary is provided to the parties at the same time.
-Once the investigation summary has been provided, the parties have another 10 days to recommend additional relevant questions and evidence for consideration before a different neutral decision-maker makes a final determination.
 Information protected by legal privilege will not be used in the investigation unless the party holding the privilege waives it.